Fidentia Services LLP provides an administrative service for Namecos and Limited Liability partnerships (LLPs) underwriting at Lloyd's

 • A single individual or a group can form a LLP.

-• A LLP provides capital to support its underwriting which is lodged at Lloyd’s as funds at Lloyd’s (FAL).
+• An LLP provides capital to support its underwriting which is lodged at Lloyd’s as funds at Lloyd’s (FAL).
 The level of FAL required is determined by (a) the overall capacity underwritten by the LLP and (b) the LLP’s economic capital assessment ratio which is set by Lloyd’s.
 Most new and converting LLPs are required to deposit FAL equivalent to a capital ratio of 40% of their overall underwriting capacity, subject to a minimum capital requirement.
 This capital ratio will increase over subsequent years as the LLP’s FAL is used also to support additional years of account.

 • The minimum capital requirement for a new-money LLP is £350,000 or 40% of the premium income limit whichever is the higher, with each individual member in the LLP providing a percentage share in accordance with the member’s percentage loss share in the LLP.